Having trouble removing one or many ticks from your dog? Here are some common home remedies to terminate and/or prevent these pests.

 Baking Soda – Mix together half a tablespoon of baking soda and salt.
 Then combine this with 4 ounces of apple cider vinegar and pour it in a spray bottle to spray directly on your pet.

 Apple Cider Vinegar – Put two tablespoons in your dog’s bowl and wait.
 This will increase the acidity in your dog’s blood, which will the repeal the ticks and even flees.

 Make sure that you take care of the tick within 24-36 hours after the bite occurred and use tweezers when doing so.
 When removing the tick try to get the tweezers as close as you can to the skin, enclosing the head around the tweezers.
 Then slowly pull upward, away from the skin, and dispose of the tick in either an alcohol solution or by flushing it down the toilet.
 After the tick is gone, clean your hands and the bite thoroughly with water, soap or iodine, and rubbing alcohol.

 It can be very easy to make a mistake during the tick removal process, so it is best to learn the actions you must avoid.

 - Put the tick in your trash bin or in the sink, because it will crawl out.

 - Crush the tick, because the fluids will put you and your dog at risk of getting an infection.

-- Burn the tick off with a match, because this will cause your dog to vomit.
+- Burn the tick off with a match, because this can cause your dog to vomit.

-- Remove the tick with your bare hands, because you not want your skin to come into contact with any harmful pathogens.
-If you must use your hands with gloves, paper towel or any durable material and wash hands thoroughly after removal.
+- Remove the tick with your bare hands, because you do not want your skin to come into contact with any harmful pathogens.
+If you must use your hands use gloves, paper towels, or any durable material, and wash hands thoroughly after removal.

-Also, here’s a few more tips on preventing ticks from entering your home-
+Also, here are a few more tips on preventing ticks from entering your home!